WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

 from this list on each shot and uses it.
 If you don't want vertical recoil, then simply don't use this.

 Notes:
-* Negative value means down, and positive up
+* Negative value means down, and positive up.
 * Vertical means pitch, values like `5`, `-4`, `10` are recommended.

 #### `Recoil_Pattern`:

 * `Repeat_Pattern`: \<Boolean\>
-  * Whether the recoil pattern should start again after reaching its end
+  * Whether the recoil pattern should start again after reaching its end.
-  * `True` = when `List` has reached its end, recoil pattern will start again
+  * `True` = when `List` has reached its end, recoil pattern will start again.
   * `False` = when `List` has reached its end, there won't be recoil until push and recovery have finished and new shot is made.
 * `List`: \<String list\>